EleRefiner/EleRefiner/Visualization System/README.md

 python dataControl_new2.py
 ```

-For your dataset, please change the "# TO FILL" content in this repo according to your dataset.
+For your dataset, please prepare your annotations.json and pred.bbox.json and change the "# TO FILL" content in this repo according to your dataset.

 Run
 ----------